 b) include one or more of the following:

 - voice and articulation development, which may or may not be organically or functionally based.

 A disorder in language formulation that may be associated with neurological, psychological, physical, or sensory factors; that involves perceptual motor aspects of transmitting oral messages; and that may be characterized by impairment in articulation, rhythm, and stress.

-An unusually advanced degree of general intellectual ability that requires differential learning experiences of a depth and breadth beyond those normally provided in the regular school program to satisfy the level of educational potential indicated.
+An unusually advanced degree of general intellectual ability that requires differentiated learning experiences of a depth and breadth beyond those normally provided in the regular school program to satisfy the level of educational potential indicated.

 Mild Intellectual Disability: